Wild Mushroom and Beef Stir-Fry

 Special equipment: If you don’t have a wok, use a large frying pan as a substitute.
 Don’t use a nonstick pan though, because the high heat may damage it.

 This dish was featured as part of our 5 Recipes for Fall Ingredients.
+See our Pork Stir-Fry recipe for more easy stir-fry inspiration.

 For the beef: